Underage Dui Attorney Orange County

 - The minor had a blood alcohol count of 0.01% or higher (as opposed to 0.08% for adults)

-A large number of those who contact us for our legal services pertaining to PC 23140 do not understand why they were found in violation.
+A large number of those who contact us for our legal support pertaining to PC 23140 do not understand why they were found in violation.
 This is usually because a minor’s blood alcohol content does not have to be 0.08% or above to be a violation.

 The following could be used as an example of a person who violated penal code 23140: